roger-creus/Wave-Defense-Learning-Environment/README.md

-# Wave-Defense-Learning-Environment (Work in Progress)
+# Wave-Defense-Learning-Environment

 A videogame made with PyGame (python) turned into an Open AI Gym Learning Environment.

+See this video to see the results: https://www.youtube.com/watch?v=VOmj7_nnPJ0&t=1s&ab_channel=RogerCreusCastanyer

 # Files